Actress Jenny Mollen says she accidentally dropped her son on his head, sending him to ICU

 NBC News was unable to reach Mollen and Biggs for comment.

-Mollen wrote that Sid is home now, “taking things slowly and recovering nicely”
+Mollen wrote that her son is home now, “taking things slowly and recovering nicely”

-“My heart goes out to all parents who have or will ever find themselves in this kind of position,” Mollen wrote.
+“My heart goes out to all parents who have or will ever find themselves in this kind of position,” she wrote.
 “You are not alone.”